Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Main Experiments

 \subsection{Experimental Setup}

-To empirically validate the continuum view, we conduct experiments across three representative domains: mathematical reasoning, medical reasoning, and textual puzzles.
+To empirically validate the continuum view, we conduct experiments across three representative domains: mathematical reasoning, medical reasoning, and textual puzzles, which serve as anchor settings for the model-capability continuum.
 As motivated in Sec.~\ref{sec:prelim}, these domains occupy different positions along the model-capability continuum.
 For the \emph{model-strong (MS)} end, we use NuminaMath~\citep{numina_math_datasets} as training data.
 For the \emph{model-weak (MW)} end, we generate synthetic figfont puzzles from Reasoning Gym~\citep{stojanovski2025reasoninggymreasoningenvironments}.
 For the \emph{intermediate (MI)} region, we adopt m23k~\citep{huang2025m1}, a high-quality medical reasoning dataset.
 Additional statistics supporting this classification are provided in Appen.~\ref{appen:continum_selection}.
+To test whether the same continuum behavior extends beyond these anchor domains, we also include fixed-domain capability sweeps in general instruction tuning (Sec.~\ref{subsec:general_instruction_tuning} and Appen.~\ref{appen:general_instruction_tuning}) and math (Appen.~\ref{appen:additional_model_strong}), as well as additional domains that instantiate the MS and MW ends: coding and low-resource multilingual instruction tuning (Appen.~\ref{appen:additional_model_strong}, \ref{appen:additional_model_weak}).

-Our experiments cover a diverse set of advanced backbones, including LLaMA-3.2B, LLaMA-3.1-8B, DeepSeekMath-7B, Qwen2.5-Math-1.5B, Qwen2.5-Math-7B, Qwen2.5-1.5B, and Qwen2.5-7B.
+Across the main and appendix studies, our experiments cover a diverse set of advanced backbones, including LLaMA-3.1-3B, LLaMA-3.2-3B, LLaMA-3.1-8B, DeepSeekMath-7B, Qwen2.5-Math-1.5B, Qwen2.5-Math-7B, Qwen2.5-1.5B/3B/7B/14B/32B, and Qwen2.5-Coder-7B.
 We primarily compare the $-p$ and $-\log p$ objectives, with one exception: on the MS end, we also evaluate a thresholded variant of $-\log p$ that excludes low-probability tokens.
-All models are trained with AdamW, and evaluation datasets, optimization details, and further experimental configurations are provided in Appen.~\ref{appen:exp_setup}.
+The evaluation datasets, training details, and further experimental configurations are provided in Appen.~\ref{appen:exp_setup}.